 After 9/11, the all-business class model - on which the carrier's ridership was based - no longer was financially viable.
 A merger with AirTran was considered and rejected.
-Tried to implement new classes of service that nobody - let alone the consumer - could understand.
+Tried to implement new classes of service within a uniform all-economy configuration that nobody - let alone the consumer - could understand.